na-na-hi/renget/archive/sfbf5.md

 >>>\>"A-Ah Gore-chan!
 P-Please make it stop!"
 >>>\>She now gets periodic nosebleeds

-\>you've noticed that Gore has been acting very strange when you're around, stranger than usual and that's saying a bunch for someone of their species.
+%darkgreen%\>you've noticed that Gore has been acting very strange when you're around, stranger than usual and that's saying a bunch for someone of their species.
 \>frequent twitching, heavy breathing, tiny flecks of dried blood on their snout
 \>"Gore are you sure you're not sick? you've been acting strange lately and I'm getting worried."
 \>"I'm F-Fine Hunter *pant* Really..i am."